aserbezo/IoT-Workshop/README.md

 ON I1.DeviceId = I2.first_name
 ```

-### 4. Databricks Notebook to read data from storage account and filter the data to silver zone and gold zone
+# 5. STEP Databricks Notebook to read data from storage account and filter the data to silver zone and gold zone